aurae-runtime/aurae/README.md

 #### What it is.

 The `aurae` tool is a command line shell, that is processed by a backing daemon called `auraed`.
-The shell is interpretted at runtime and works like a regular old Linux style programming langauge.
+The shell is interpreted at runtime and works like a regular old Linux style programming langauge.

 ```
 #!/bin/aurae

+print("----------------------");
-print("Hello welcome to Auare");
+print("Hello, welcome to Auare");
-about();
-connect("/var/run/auare.sock");
-status();
+print("----------------------");

 ```

 #### What it does.